Open-Set Deepfake Detection: A Parameter-Efficient Adaptation Method with Forgery Style Mixture: Conclusions and Future Work

 \section{Conclusions and Future Work}

 This paper introduces a parameter-efficient and generalized approach towards open-set face forgery detection.
 Our method, OSDFD, incorporates lightweight LoRA and Adapter layers into ViT backbones, updating only these modules during training to learn global and local forgery-aware features efficiently.
-On the other hand, we propose a novel forgery-style mixture module that augments the forgery source domains.
+On the other hand, we propose a novel forgery-style-mixture module that augments the forgery source domains.
 In this vein, our method achieves SOTA generalizability and robustness in face forgery detection.
 An ablation study further underscores that the designed network modules and objective functions contribute to the final detection performance.
-Our proposed method, OSDFD, can be flexibly adapted to other backbones in a plug-and-play manner.
+Our proposed method, OSDFD, can be flexibly adapted to other transformer-based backbones in a plug-and-play manner.
 Further ablation experiments demonstrate that the adopted parameter-efficient training strategy is effective in face forgery detection.
 Our proposed method will shed light on developing future face forgery detectors for real-world applications.

 While our proposed method is effective, we limit our scope herein to non-sequential Deepfake detection.
 Adapting our approach to leverage abundant sequential information could significantly improve video-level face forgery detection.
-The designed components can be seamlessly integrated into video transformers, achieving superior performance in uncontrolled environments.
-This path can be explored in future work.
+The designed components can be seamlessly integrated into video transformers.
+Extending our designed method to video transformers for video-level Deepfake detection opens an important research path forward.
+We anticipate that the proposed modules can well adapt to video ViTs and enhance the generalizability.
+Furthermore, our method exhibits strong robustness against common image perturbations, as shown in Fig.~\ref{tmm_robustness}.
+However, its performance degrades under the highest perturbation severity (level 5).
+Additionally, although our approach contributes to safeguarding digital media integrity, Deepfake detection models may exhibit bias across different demographic groups due to imbalances in the training dataset.
+In future work, our aim is to improve robustness and ensure fairness in Deepfake detection.